axem-solutions/dem/README.md

 :information_source: The package name is axem-dem, but the command is `dem`.

 You can also install it with install-dem.sh from our repository.
-The installer script checks if the corresponding python version is available and installs the docker and axem-dem pip modul.
+The installer script checks if the corresponding python version is available and installs the docker and axem-dem pip module.
-Download it with the the following command:
+Download it with the following command:

     curl 'https://raw.githubusercontent.com/axem-solutions/dem/main/install-dem.sh' > install-dem.sh